Table 6. Environmental Exposures Other Than Sunlight Associated with Melanomaa continued...

 Major Genes for Melanoma

 The major gene associated with melanoma is CDKN2A/p16, cyclin-dependent kinase inhibitor 2A, which is located on chromosome 9p21.
 This gene has multiple names (MTS1, INK4, and MLM) and is commonly called by the name of its protein, p16.
 It is an upstream regulator of the retinoblastoma gene pathway, acting through the cyclin D1/cyclin-dependent kinase 4 complex.
 This tumor suppressor gene has been intensively studied in multiple-case families and in population-based series of melanoma cases.
-CDKN2A controls the passage of cells through the cell cycle and provides a mechanism for holding damaged cells at the G1/S checkpoint to permit repair of DNA damage prior to cellular replication.
+CDKN2A controls the passage of cells through the cell cycle and provides a mechanism for holding damaged cells at the G1/S checkpoint to permit repair of DNA damage before cellular replication.
 Loss of function of tumor suppressor genes—a good example of which is CDKN2A—is a critical step in carcinogenesis for many tumor systems.